-- In Harry Potter and the Philosopher's Stone, Hagrid tells the bank goblin, "I'm here to pick up the you-know-what in vault you-know-which."
+- In Harry Potter and the Philosopher's Stone, Hagrid tells the bank goblin, "I'm here to pick up the you-know-what in vault 713."
 It turns out to be the Philosopher's Stone.

 - "I'd Do Anything for Love (But I Won't Do That)" by Meat Loaf is often falsely quoted as an example.
 If fact, each verse has Meatloaf stating two things that he'll do, and one that he will not.
 The line "I won't do that" simply reiterates that he won't do the thing he has just said he won't do.

-- "The Thing" written by Charles Randolph Grean, with the most popular version sung by Phil Harris.
+- "The Thing" written by Charles Randolph Grean, with the most popular version sung by Phil Harris, has a man describe his experiences finding a box with unspecified contents and being turned away in disgust by everyone who he shows it to.
 The song is called "The Thing" but the word Thing doesn't actually appear in the song - it's just BOOM BA-BOOM.

 - "I Got It From Agnes" by Tom Lehrer.
-He was Getting Crap Past the Radar; "it" is a venereal disease, and one people got in increasingly disgusting ways.
+"It" is a venereal disease, and one people got in increasingly disgusting ways.

 - "One Thing" by Finger Eleven.
 Apparently he'd trade it all for that one thing, whatever it is.